 You see this in Elon Musk, whose drive compels him to work on Tesla (both the cars and the solar energy division), SpaceX, OpenAI, Neuralink, and The Boring Company at the same time.

 Zuckerberg battled with it during the creation of Facebook.
 While Facebook was blossoming into an empire, he almost ditched it because he wanted to build a different project called Wirehog.
+(Wirehog was a peer-to-peer file-sharing service.
+Source.)

 Having multiple projects isn’t a bad thing – in fact, it’s a way to quickly learn valuable new skills, create additional income streams, and gain insights – but we should recognize our inner desires and apply systems to keep our main projects under control.